What is Autogas? Autogas Conversion - Auto LPG Fuel vs Petrol (Gasoline)

 This includes emissions associated with the processing and transportation, as well as use.

-LPG cars also produce 95% less ozone and smog causing NOx than diesel engines.
+Auto LPG vs petrol cars also produce 95% less ozone and smog causing NOx than diesel engines.

 The dirty black smoke that we see coming from diesel vehicles is fine particulate matter.